How to Make a Christmas Tree With Folded Book Pages

 One Christmas tree is never enough for me.
 As the holiday rolls around, my house fills with small, alternative trees that have either been purchased or made at home.
 This year, I've been making Christmas trees by folding the pages of old books and magazines.

 One book was found on top of a trash can filled recyclable materials.
 The cover was torn and it was a rather trashy book, so no harm done.
 A typical soft cover book of at least 200 pages makes a nice, full tree.
-The dull black and white pages may call for some ornamentation such as spray paint or sparkles.
-If you prefer a black and white décor, leaving the folded pages unadorned makes a nice minimalist tree.
+The dull black and white pages may call for some ornamentation such as spray paint or sparkles, but if you prefer a black and white décor, leaving the folded pages unadorned makes a nice minimalist tree.

 Magazines, with their colorful print make for attractive decorations without added baubles, glitter, or paint.
 Folding the pages disguises the advertisements.
 All you see are the bright colors.
 Various sized books and magazines make a pleasant grouping.
 Alternate sizes for an asymmetrical look.